katzenpost/napkin-math/README.md

 * Our Noise transport messages incure a 16 byte overhead byte we use ChaCha20-Poly1305.

 * Currently we have set the maximum Noise message size to 1300000 bytes.
+On principle we will always set our Noise message size big enough to encapsulate our Sphinx packets.

 ## Additional protocol overheads